shadow/shadow/docs/3-Simulation-Customization.md

   + _protocol_ (required):
 protocol to use for this transfer (only "tcp" is supported)
   + _size_ (required):
-amount of data to transfer (e.g., "5", or "5 suffix" where suffix is case in-sensitive and one of: kb, mb, gb, tb, kib, mib, gib, tib)
+amount of data to transfer (see format below)
   + _timeout_ (optional):
-the time in seconds since the transfer started after which we consider this a stalled transfer and give up on it.
+the time (see format below) since the transfer started after which we consider this a stalled transfer and give up on it.
 If specified, this overrides the default _timeout_ attribute of the **start** element for this specific transfer.
 If this is set to 0, then an internally defined timeout is used instead (currently 60 seconds).
   + _stallout_ (optional):
-the time in seconds since bytes were last sent/received for this transfer after which we consider this a stalled transfer and give up on it.
+the time (see format below) since bytes were last sent/received for this transfer after which we consider this a stalled transfer and give up on it.
 If specified, this overrides the default _stallout_ attribute of the **start** element for this specific transfer.
 If this is set to 0, then an internally defined stallout is used instead (currently 15 seconds).
   + _peers_ (special):
 a list of peers (`ip1:port1,ip2:port21`, e.g., `192.168.1.100:8888,192.168.1.101:8888`) to use for this transfer.
 The _peers_ attribute is optional, only if a _peers_ attribute is specified in the start action.
 A peer will be selected at random from this list, or at random from the start action list if this attribute is not specified for a transfer.

-**synchronize:** Synchronize actions are optional.
-The synchronize action will pause a walk until the vertex has been visited by all incoming edges.

-More specifically, a synchronize action is 'activated' when it is first visiting by an incoming edge, and then begins counting visitation by all other incoming edges.
-Once the 'activated' vertex is visited by all incoming edges, it 'deactivates' and then the walk continues by following each outgoing edge.

-The synchronize action acts as a 'barrier'; an example usage would be to start multiple transfers in parallel and wait for them all to finish with a 'synchronize' before starting the next action.

 **pause:** Pause actions are optional.
 Acceptable attributes are:

-  + _time_ (required):
+  + _time_ (optional):
-the number of seconds that the tgen node should pause before resuming the walk through the action graph.
+the time (see format below) that the tgen node should pause before resuming the walk through the action graph.

+If no time is given, then this action will pause a walk until the vertex has been visited by all incoming edges.
+More specifically, a pause action without a time is 'activated' when it is first visiting by an incoming edge, and then begins counting visitation by all other incoming edges.
+Once the 'activated' vertex is visited by all incoming edges, it 'deactivates' and then the walk continues by following each outgoing edge.

+The pause action acts as a 'barrier'; an example usage would be to start multiple transfers in parallel and wait for them all to finish with a 'pause' before starting the next action.

 **end:** End actions are optional.
 The parameters represent termination conditions: if any of the conditions are met upon arriving at an end action vertex, the tgen node will stop and shutdown.
 Acceptable attributes are:

   + _time_ (optional):
-the number of seconds since the node started
+the time (see format below) since the node started
   + _count_ (optional):
 the number of transfer completed by this node
   + _size_ (optional):
-the total amount of data transferred (read+write) by this node
+the total amount of data (see format below) transferred (read+write) by this node

+Formatting:
+  + size: e.g., "5", or "5 suffix" where suffix is case in-sensitive and one of: kb, mb, gb, tb, kib, mib, gib, tib
+  + time: e.g., "60" (defaults to seconds), or "60 suffix" where suffix is case in-sensitive and one of:
+nanosecond, nanoseconds, nsec, nsecs, ns,
+microsecond, microseconds, usec, usecs, us,
+millisecond, milliseconds, msec, msecs, ms,
+second, seconds, sec, secs, s,
+minute, minutes, min, mins, m,
+hour, hours, hr, hrs, h

 #### Dependencies (edges)